Goodbye First Love: Plot

 Camille is 15 years old and passionately in love and lust with her boyfriend Sullivan, who is 19.
 Sullivan is planning a 10-month trip to South America with his friends.
 He is not taking Camille with him, which makes her feel insecure and resentful.
-She irritates Sullivan by repeatedly insisting that he doesn't love her because he is leaving her.
+She irritates Sullivan by repeatedly insisting that he does not love her because he is leaving her.
 Before Sullivan departs, they spend one last idyllic getaway in Camille's mountain home in the Ardèche.
 Though the vacation starts off happily, Camille grows unhappy when Sullivan is away too long on an errand and leaves her alone.
 After a brief fight, they reconcile, and Sullivan promises to always love her.

 Eventually Sullivan leaves for his trip, leaving Camille despondent.
 Though Camille regularly receives letters from Sullivan, they eventually take on an unhappy tone; eventually Sullivan reveals that he wants to break off their relationship, and he stops writing.
 A depressed Camille attempts suicide, but survives, and resolves to move on with her life.

 Four years later, Camille staves off her loneliness with work and school, where she is studying architecture.
 During her studies, she gradually falls in love with her much older professor Lorenz, in whom she sees a stable and secure influence and intellectual match.
 Four more years pass, and Camille, now with a career and a relationship with Lorenz, encounters Sullivan's mother by chance and reconnects with her old boyfriend.
 Coincidentally, on the day she meets with Sullivan and realizes that she is still attracted to him, she suffers a miscarriage.

 When Lorenz leaves on a work trip, Camille and Sullivan begin an affair and confess that they never stopped loving each other.
 Consequently, her relationship with Lorenz becomes strained, especially when she secretly plans to take a trip to Sullivan's new home in Marseilles soon after Lorenz's return, under the guise of visiting a friend.
 However, a strike cancels her train.
 Though she is disappointed, a nonchalant Sullivan texts her saying that he is working anyway, and they can meet another time.
 Sometime later, Camille visits her mother, who gives her a letter recently sent by Sullivan.
 Sullivan writes that he dreamt of her while in bed with someone else, and dreamed that she was pregnant with his child.
 He says that they must break up because they are too early or too late to try being in love again, that he cannot bear the pain of their love, and that he hopes to find her again in the future.
 Camille is crushed.

 Time passes, and Camille restores her relationship with Lorenz.
 Back at her mountain home in Ardèche, she invites him to the nearby river, and he tells her that he will meet her there shortly.
 She brings the hat that Sullivan had bought her for their own getaway years before, but unbeknownst to her as she plays in the river, it blows into the water and floats away as the film ends.